gitpod-io/.github/profile/README.md

 > Spin up fresh, automated dev environments for each task, in the cloud, in seconds.
 Gitpod continuously builds your git branches like a CI server so that you can start coding right away - no more waiting for dependencies to download and builds to finish.

 Never tried Gitpod?
-Click the button below to start a new development environment:
+Click the button below to start your first development environment:

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/gitpod-io/template-golang-cli)